 Fred.
-Olsen Renewables (a wholly-owned subsidiary of Bonheur ASA), and Vattenfall have today entered into a partnership on a 50/50 basis in order to bid in the upcoming leasing round for offshore wind energy in Scotland.
+Olsen Renewables (a wholly owned subsidiary of Bonheur ASA), and Vattenfall have today entered into a partnership on a 50/50 basis in order to bid in the upcoming leasing round for offshore wind in Scotland.

-The partnership reflects both companies' commitment to Scotland's progress towards net zero-emission and the country's ambition to become a world leader in offshore wind energy.
+The partnership reflects both companies' commitment to Scotland's progress towards net zero emission and the country's ambition to become a world leader in offshore wind.
 Dependent on a successful award, the partnership will focus on achieving maximum value for the Scottish economy through creating a local and sustainable supply chain in Scotland and will bring long term economic benefits to local communities.

 The partnership combines the skills and experience of two of Europe's leading renewable energy developers, with a strong track record of delivering renewable energy projects in Scotland and through engagement with local supply chains and communities.
 This unique combination of skillset and experience provides the opportunity to demonstrate how Scotland's renewable energy ambitions can be realized when industry, government and communities work together.

 Scotland's upcoming offshore wind leasing round, "ScotWind", will include up to 15 areas amounting to 10 GW in capacity.
 Bids for lease options will be due in July, with an award of option agreements expected in Q1 2022.
 Upon obtaining key consents and permissions from relevant authorities, an option can be exercised to obtain a lease for an offshore wind farm development.